Find Affordable College Courses

 12 Yearly Graduations

 Clemson University comes in at #8 on our list of the most popular colleges offering master's degrees in construction engineering tech.
 Each year, around 26,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,118 per year, while in-state graduate students, on average, pay $10,600 per year.
-The construction engineering tech program at Clemson University awarded 12 master's degrees during the 2020-2021 school year.
-About 25% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,038 per year, while in-state graduate students, on average, pay $11,220 per year.
+During the most recent year for which we have data, 12 people received their master's degree in construction engineering tech from Clemson.
+Around 6% of these students were from an underrepresented racial-ethnic group, and 18% were women.
+Those who complete their master's degree in construction engineering tech at Clemson University make a median salary of 88,436.

 #9